A Christmas Carol (2017 play): Differences from the novella

-After his reformation, Scrooge is reunited with Belle, his former fiancée, who ended their engagement after he became greedy.
+In this production, Scrooge's father is revealed to be an uncaring drunkard who has plunged his family into huge debt and who emotionally abuses his son.
+Fezziwig is transformed from a merchant to an undertaker who hopes that Scrooge will marry his daughter and inherit his business.
+"Tiny Tim" Cratchit is not crippled in this production.
+After his reformation, Scrooge is reunited with Belle, his former fiancée, who had ended their engagement and married another man after fruitlessly waiting for Scrooge to become rich enough to become, in his own words, "a great man".
 He goes to Belle's house, where she is happy to learn of his change of heart, though both know that Belle cannot abandon her family.
 They exchange greetings before they part ways.
-All three of the ghosts are women, including Little Fan, Scrooge's sister, who is the Ghost of Christmas Yet to Come.
+All three of the ghosts are women, including Fan, Scrooge's sister, who is the Ghost of Christmas Yet to Come.
 The Ghost of Christmas Present decides to be known as Brenda at the end.
-The actress also plays the part of Mrs Fezziwig.
+The actress also plays the part of Mrs. Fezziwig.
 The actress playing the Ghost of Christmas Past is also in the ensemble.